-- In larger firms, in-person interviews will come nearer the end of the recruitment process. - In smaller, boutique firms, interviews will be earlier in the process though you may still have multiple rounds. - If you make it to an in-person interview you are likely a strong candidate that they have genuine interest in.
+- In person interviews in consultancy are likely to be 'fit' or 'case' interviews, but you may have an additional step in the process to help with sifting candidates - especially when there are very large numbers. - In larger firms, in-person interviews will come nearer the end of the recruitment process. - In smaller, boutique firms, interviews will be earlier in the process though you may still have multiple rounds. - If you make it to an in-person interview you are likely a strong candidate that they have genuine interest in.
 They will be aware of your skills and experience from your CV/application and will now be wanting to know more about you and your thought processes/approach to work at their firm. - In-person interviews usually include a member of the department you will work for, a senior figure and a member of HR.
 You can be interviewed by one person or a panel, who will take it in turns to ask you questions. - Rapport and body language are important factors in in-person interviews, so consider how you are going to greet everyone, sit and hold yourself.
-Think of it as a professional conversation - you have done the hardest part to get there, so try and enjoy talking about yourself and your experiences. - Have questions prepared to ask the interviewers focus on topics you really want to know the answer to and not on anything you can find out on the website.
+Think of it as a professional conversation you have done the hardest part to get there, so try and enjoy talking about yourself and your experiences. - Have questions prepared to ask the interviewers focus on topics you really want to know the answer to and not on anything you can find out on the website.

-Assessment Centres
+Assessment Centres & recruitment days

-- Assessment centres will normally take place nearer the end of the recruitment process, when you have completed your applications, tests and video interviews. - Assessment centres can also be called 'Super Days'.
-Essentially, they are opportunities for firms to bring candidates together and observe your behaviours and skills via a series of tasks. - There is usually a social element to assessment centres to enable candidates to network with current employees, take an office tour and socialise with other potential employees.
+- Assessment centres are not common for consulting roles, but in larger advisory firms you may find you are invited to one.
+Some firms may just like to get their potential candidates together to see the office and have lunch, with small group activities. - Assessment centres will normally take place nearer the end of the recruitment process, when you have completed your applications, tests and video interviews. - Essentially, they are opportunities for firms to bring candidates together and observe your behaviours and skills via a series of tasks. - There is usually a social element to assessment centres to enable candidates to network with current employees, take an office tour and socialise with other potential employees.
 This is an important element of the day as it helps you to find out if the firm is right for you, so don't skip these. - Assessment centres tend to focus on group tasks that enable the recruiter to observe your interaction in a team and undertake tasks that relate to the role you have applied to. - You will need to bring your knowledge of the role and the aims of the firm to this activity, but you don't need to be an expert group tasks are usually a way of monitoring your behaviours and attitudes and not specific knowledge.
-This is different for very technical roles, where your expertise is often under the spotlight too. - You can prepare for assessment centres by understanding the role you are applying to, revising the core values and aims of the firm, keeping up to date with news and reports relating to the business of the firm and reviewing your application as a reminder of your key achievements (for the interview section). - You may be asked to prepare a presentation for the interview.
+This is different for very technical roles, where your expertise is often under the spotlight too.

+- You can prepare for assessment centres by understanding the role you are applying to, revising the core values and aims of the firm, keeping up to date with news and reports relating to the business of the firm and reviewing your application as a reminder of your key achievements (for the interview section). - You may be asked to prepare a presentation for the interview.
 Ensure you have understood the topic, prepared the presentation well in advance and practiced it for timekeeping.